Destinations / January 14, 2018. By Susan Connolly

 Transport without wheels carried by two or four footmen used in narrow streets to transport noble ladies, the sick or members of the clergy.

-I love this museum it is one thing to see these coaches in films but to experience them up close you get to see the amazing craftsmanship in detail.
-I hope this blog post has inspired you and if you do visit come back and share your thoughts in the comments below.
+I love this museum it is one thing to see these coaches on TV or in films, but when you experience them up close you get to see the amazing craftsmanship in detail.
+Are you inspired to visit ?
+Leave a comment below and let us know – we’d love to hear from you.